 Regulatory Effects on Short-Term Interest Rates

-We analyse the effects of EMIR and Basel III regulations on short-term interest rates.
-EMIR requires central clearing houses (CCP) to continually acquire safe assets, thus expanding the lending supply of repurchase agreements (repo).
-Basel III, in contrast, disincentivises the borrowing demand by tightening banks’ balance sheet constraints.
-Using unique datasets of repo transactions and CCP activity, we find compelling evidence for both supply and demand channels.
+We analyse the effects of prudential regulation on short-term interest rates.
+The European Market Infrastructure Regulation (EMIR) induces clearing houses (CCPs) to supply large amounts of cash in reverse repurchase agreements (repos).
+Basel III, in contrast, disincentivises the borrowing demand by tightening banks' balance sheet constraints.
+Using unique regulatory data of CCP investment activity and repo transactions, we find compelling evidence for both supply and demand channels.
 The overall effects are decreasing short-term rates and increasing market imbalances in various forms, all of which entail unintended consequences originated from the new regulatory framework.

-Keywords: repo, central clearing, financial infrastructure, leverage ratio, EMIR, regulatory effects
+Keywords: Interest rates, repo, central clearing, financial infrastructure, leverage ratio, EMIR, regulatory effects, safe assets, collateral

 JEL Classification: G28